 By Sandy Spurgeon McDaniel

-For more than 55 years, Sandy Spurgeon McDaniel has been an international speaker and recognized authority on families and children.
+For more than 55 years, Sandy McDaniel has been an international speaker and recognized authority on families and children.
 Author of five books, columnist, founder of parentingsos.com, she is a resident of Meridian and loves spending time with her three Idaho grandchicks.
-Semi-retired, she speaks to schools, churches, and MOPS groups and provides parent coaching sessions in person and on the phone.
-She is available for parenting talks/trainings in the Treasure Valley and may be reached at firstname.lastname@example.org.
-Also, go to YouTube: Sandy Spurgeon McDaniel to see videos on specific parenting issues.
+She may be reached at firstname.lastname@example.org.
+Or, go to YouTube: Sandy Spurgeon McDaniel to see videos on specific parenting issues.